briankaemingk/streaks-with-todoist/README.md

 * Local: `$ python manage.py db upgrade`
 * Staging: `$ heroku run python manage.py db upgrade`

+You can access the database locally with the following command: `$ sudo -u postgres psql `

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details